septi0/sentinel-hl/README.md

 #### 1. As a docker container
 The docker image is available at `ghcr.io/septi0/sentinel-hl:latest`.
 It can be deployed using any tool, just make sure that the network is set to host and the configuration folder is mounted to `/config` inside the container with a `config.yml` file inside it and provide a volume or bind mount for the SSH keys (if using UPS monitoring functionality) mounted to `/ssh_keys` inside the container.
 The container runs the script as a daemon, but optionally you can pass alternative commands to do other tasks like clearing the cache, acknowledging hosts, etc.

+SSH keys will be automatically generated if they are not present in the `/ssh_keys` folder.

 **Note:** the `network=host` mode is required for the WOL functionality to work properly, as it needs to send magic packets to the network.

 Quick start docker run command: